dcc5235/FCC_Demo1/README.md

 # Master Repository Index

-This is an index of all repositories I have completed, including additional coding challenges and demos.
+Welcome!
+This is an index of all repositories I have completed including additional coding challenges.
 Several of these projects may have been updated since its first installment.
+Feel free to browse or reach out with any questions.

 ---